 Since its creation, Art Paris takes place annually in springtime, at the same time time as PAD Paris, under the majestic cupola of the Grand Palais.
 It has really become an unmissable fair for modern and contemporary art.
 Thus, the fair showcases more than 150 top international galleries.
 It present many different mediums.
 For instance, attendees can see and purchase photographs, paintings, sculptures, art installations, among others.
 Even if Art Paris focuses on European art, it also displays artworks from Latin America, the Middle East and Africa region, as well as Asia.
 In addition, the fair is renowned for offering a unique thematic approach.
 For instance, while the 2018 edition highlighted Switzerland, the 2019 edition has chosen to celebrate women artists in France.
 Finally its “Promesses” sector, dedicated to young galleries, offers visitors to take a look at the emerging art scene.

-Due to the spread of coronavirus, Art Paris has been postponed until May 28-31.
+Due to the spread of coronavirus, Art Paris 2020 has been cancelled.

 Guillaume Piens shares his views!